vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-nsx.md

 ### NSX Advanced Load Balancer as in L4+L7 Ingress Service Provider

-As a load balancer, NSX Advanced Load Balancer provides an L4+L7 load balancing solution for vSphere.
+NSX Advanced Load Balancer provides an L4+L7 load balancing solution for vSphere.
 It includes a Kubernetes operator that integrates with the Kubernetes API to manage the lifecycle of load balancing and ingress resources for workloads.

 Legacy ingress services for Kubernetes include multiple disparate solutions.
 The services and products contain independent components that are difficult to manage and troubleshoot.
 The ingress services have reduced observability capabilities with little analytics, and they lack comprehensive visibility into the applications that run on the system.
 Cloud-native automation is difficult in the legacy ingress services.